 Pinterest’s ad targeting options help you locate the right audience on the platform and ensure your ads are targeted to users that will likely click through.

-To increase the likelihood of ad clicks turning into conversions, always connect your ads with personalized post-click experiences.
+To increase the likelihood of ad clicks turning into conversions, always connect your ads with personalized post-click landing pages.
 To create personalized experiences for all your ads, get an Instapage Enterprise Personalization demo today.